MKiessling/dhbw-td/README.md

 2. Clone this repo.
 3. In a terminal, change directory to where the **pom.xml** resides.
 4. Run `mvn test`
-5. Run `mvn clean install eclipse:eclipse`
+5. Run `mvn clean install eclipse:eclipse -DskipTests`
 6. Import your project in eclipse.
 7. Party!